 The Breckenridge Heritage Alliance and Breckenridge Tours host tours throughout the week including walking history and ghost tours for all you history buffs out there!
 See more historic tours and museums in Breckenridge.

 Relax and Unwind

-To unwind for the day, head to the spa for a couple’s massage, take a yoga class at Meta or Bhava Yoga Studio, or sit in the sauna or hot-tub at the Recreation Center.
-Check out more ways to rejuvenate in Breckenridge.
+To unwind for the day, head to the spa for a couple’s massage, take a yoga class at Meta or Bhava Yoga Studio, or sit in the sauna or hot-tub at the Breckenridge Recreation Center.
+Check out more ways to reset and rejuvenate in Breckenridge.

-Once you’re feeling relaxed and warmed up from a big day playing in the snow, head out for a night on the town and try some of Breckenridge’s new restaurants.
-Once you’re full, grab drinks at one of many bars right in town, and don’t forget to grab some happy-hour deals at Aurum featuring half-priced menu items, half priced wines by the glass, $3 draft beer and $7 classic Cocktails!
+Once you’re feeling relaxed and warmed up from a big day playing in the snow, head out for a night on the town and try some of Breckenridge’s newest restaurants.
+Once you’re full, grab drinks at one of many bars right in town, and don’t forget to grab some happy-hour deals including late-night specials.

 Want to come to Breckenridge for the Superbowl?
 It can be a blast with so many sports bars in town, but it can also be busy.
 Locals who aren’t into the game will usually ski that day because the crowds clear out in the afternoon, but if both are on your agenda, hit the slopes in the morning and the town in the afternoon!